learn-co-curriculum/phase-1-how-the-web-works/README.md

 ### Status Codes

-The primary way that a human user knows that a web request was successful is that the page loads without any errors.
+When human users interact with a website, they generally only pay attention to whether or not the website loads successfully.
+If it does, then their web request was a success - if it doesn't then something went wrong.

 However, you can also tell a request was successful if you see that the response header's status code is `200`.
 You've probably seen another common status code, `404`.
 This means "resource not found."

 Status codes are separated into categories based on their first digit.
 Here are the different categories: